CERTCC/SSVC/docs/topics/worked_example.md

 However, since most of the hospital’s clients have not installed the app, and for nearly all cases, physical proximity to the device is necessary; therefore, we select [*small*](../reference/decision_points/system_exposure.md) and move on to ask about mission impact.

-According to the fictional pilot scenario, “Our mission dictates that the first and foremost priority is to contribute to human welfare and to uphold the Hippocratic oath (do no harm).”
-The continuity of operations planning for a hospital is complex, with many MEFs.
+According to the fictional pilot scenario,

+> Our mission dictates that the first and foremost priority is to contribute to human welfare and to uphold the Hippocratic oath (do no harm).

+The continuity of operations planning for a hospital is complex, with many Mission Essential Functions (MEFs).
 However, even from this abstract, it seems clear that “do no harm” is at risk due to this vulnerability.
 A mission essential function to that mission is each of the various medical devices works as expected, or at least if a device fails, it cannot actively be used to inflict harm.